-Navy: Not always available in standard three-for-two deals or multi-packs, navy is a refined choice that does almost the same job as black, but remains day-friendly due to the colour having more depth.
-Great for creating tonal looks when combined with denim and blue tailoring.
+Navy: Not always available in standard three-for-two deals or multi-packs, navy is a refined choice that does almost the same job as black but remains day-friendly due to the colour having more depth.
+It’s ideal for creating tonal looks when combined with denim or blue tailoring.

 The rise (and rise, and rise) of trends such as athleisure and the relaxing of office dress codes means that T-shirts are now more popular than arguably ever before.
 However, neutral shades can get a bit samey.
 Keep things fresh and inject some energy into your day-to-day looks by trying out colours.

-There are no strict rules here – making it an easy, affordable and effective way of experimenting with different hues – but, as a rule of thumb, certain shades look better on certain skin tones.
+There are no strict rules here – making it an easy, affordable and effective way of experimenting with different hues – but, as a rule of thumb, certain colours suit certain skin tones.

 Fair Skin: Guys with pale skin and lighter features such as red, blonde or light brown hair and blue eyes better suit colours that clearly contrast with the skin’s tone.
 That means darker hues like camel, bottle green and bold primary colours work best, whereas soft, pastel shades should be avoided.